Learn from FuseBase professionals and select the best tool for your projectBook a demo

 ❓ Could the team meet without me and then inform me of their decision(s) or offer me their recommendation(s) without losing productivity?

-If you see that you can address the meeting agenda in a different way, do it with Nimbus Platform.
-You can record a video with project details and add it to your Nimbus page.
-There, right on that page you can continue the topic discussion using comments or get quick answers via the Nimbus Chat.
+If you see that you can address the meeting agenda in a different way, do it with FuseBase (formerly Nimbus).
+You can record a video with project details and add it to your FuseBase page.
+There, right on that page you can continue the topic discussion using comments or get quick answers via the FuseBase Chat.
 That can turn out to be more productive than adjusting schedules with your colleagues and attending meetings, nobody wants to be in.

-Check out all benefits of Nimbus Platform™ for your team productivity and business
+Check out all benefits of FuseBase for your team productivity and business

 Let’s dwell more on the productive meeting plan.
 You need to think what is the main purpose of the meeting, who needs to attend it and at which time to pick it up.
 You should also estimate how long the meeting will last and how it will affect overall team productivity.